Home Remedies

 • Chapped lips and dry nasal passage

-Saliva is highly essential in keeping our mouth and tongue moist and also aid in proper digestion.
+Saliva is essential in keeping our mouth and tongue moist and aids in proper digestion.
 It prevents tooth decay and limits bacterial growth in our mouth.

-Sometimes, due to several reasons, our salivary glands produce decreased amounts of saliva.
-Lack of saliva or dry mouth can lead to many complications and so it must be treated as soon as possible.
+Sometimes, for several reasons, our salivary glands produce decreased saliva.
+Lack of saliva or dry mouth can lead to many complications, so it must be treated immediately.

 Causes of Xerostomia